minjo1234/TIL/3.Resource/CS/SAA/IAM And AWS CLI/IAM.md

 **Policies** : JSON document that outlines permissions for users or groups **Roles** : for EC2 instances AWS services **Security** : MFA + Password Policy
-AWS CLI: manage your AWS services using the command-line AWS SDK: man
+**AWS CLI**: manage your AWS services using the command-line **AWS SDK**: manage your AWS services using a programming language Access Keys: access AWS using the CLI or SDK
+Audit: IAM Credential Rep